jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 > Who has the right to vote?

 ## Tail Generation Pattern
 This blog is getting long.
 Do you remember the first prompt patterns presented without scrolling back up?
 Sometimes our conversations with an LLM/GenAI get long, and the LLM/GenAI may start to forget some of the early prompts.
 The __Tail Generate Pattern__ asks the LLM to remember the initial context of the session by having it repeat it.
-It’s much like people repeating temporary phone numbers to keep them in their short-term memory until they can write them down or place the call.
+It’s much like people repeating new phone numbers to keep them in their short-term memory until they can write them down or place the call.

-The pattern can activated by adding the following at the end of the initial prompts:
+The pattern can be activated by adding the following at the end of the initial prompts:
 >At the end, …

 And then reemphasize the original context.
 This isn’t quite as cut-and-paste as some other prompt patterns, so here’s an example.